 Beyond this, you might also want to time block your weekly work on your public calendar.
 This serves a basic protective function – ensuring people don’t double book you – but it also helps colleagues and managers know what you’re working on.
 Team planning tools are a great for this, providing one clean space for synching colleague calendars and booking in time for thoughtful collaboration.

-Sharing a high-level overview of your plans isn’t enough by itself… For those that require help from other colleagues, you need a way to map them out in detail.
+Sharing a high-level overview of your plans isn’t enough by itself… you need a way to map out any work that requires help from other colleagues in detail.
 Task managers are great for this – helping you keep a running to-do lists that stays accessible to everyone.
 Trello is one of the most popular options here, and its clean, colorful Kanban boards help everyone see which projects people are working on, as well as their current status.

 No matter where you’re working from, tools like Trello allow you to create to-dos and checklists, organize projects, notify colleagues of any changes or updates, search past projects and tasks, and keep work discussion together in one ordered space.
 It acts as an asynchronous hub for project communication, which keeps work transparent by documenting all developments and actions.